Stability for the inverse source problems in elastic and electromagnetic waves: Conclusion

 \section{Conclusion}

-We have a unified theory on the stability in the inverse source problem for elastic and electromagnetic waves.
+We have presented a unified stability theory of the inverse source problems for both elastic and electromagnetic waves.
 For elastic waves, the increasing stability is achieved to reconstruct the external force.
 For electromagnetic waves, the increasing stability is obtained to reconstruct the radiating electric current density.
 The analysis requires the Dirichlet data only at multiple frequencies.
 The stability estimates consist of the data discrepancy and the high frequency tail.
-The result shows that the ill-posedness of the inverse source problem decreases as the frequency increases for the data.
+The result shows that the ill-posedness of the inverse source problems decreases as the frequency increases for the data.
 A possible continuation of this work is to investigate the stability with a limited aperture data, i.e., the data is only available on a part of the boundary.
-Since the Neumann data cannot be represented via the limited Dirichlet data by using the DtN map, a new technique is needed, and maybe both the Dirichlet and Neumann data are required in order to obtain the increasing stability.
-Another more challenging problem is to study the stability in the inverse source problem for inhomogeneous media, where the analytical Green tensors are not available any more and the present method may not be directly applied.
-We hope to address these issues and report the progress in the future.
+Since the Neumann data cannot be represented via the limited Dirichlet data by using the DtN map, a new technique must be developed, and both the Dirichlet and Neumann data are required in order to obtain the increasing stability.
+Another interesting direction is to study the stability in the inverse source problems for inhomogeneous media, where the analytical Green tensors are not available any more and the present method may not be directly applicable.
+We also point out even more challenging inverse medium and obstacle scattering problems.
+These nonlinear problems are largly open.